extra_toc

 Artificial Intelligence impacts our lives every day, from local AI systems on mobile phones suggesting the next word in our sentences to large manufacturers using AI to improve industrial processes.
 AI has the potential to revolutionize our interactions with technology, improve our quality of life and enrich security – but without high quality technical standards and good practices, AI has the potential to create new attacks and worsen existing security measures.

-The ETSI Industry Specification Group on Securing Artificial Intelligence (ISG SAI) has a key role to play in improving the security of AI through production of high-quality technical standards; the ISG SAI will create standards to preserve and improve the security of new AI technologies.
+The ETSI Technical Committee on Securing Artificial Intelligence (TC SAI) has a key role to play in improving the security of AI through production of high-quality technical standards; the TC SAI will create standards to preserve and improve the security of new AI technologies.

 Role & Activities

-• Securing AI from attack: where AI is a component in a system that needs protection
+1. Securing AI from attack e.g. where AI is a component in the system that needs defending.

-• Mitigating against malicious AI: where AI is used to improve and enhance conventional attack vectors, or create new attack vectors
+2. Mitigating against AI e.g. where AI is the 'problem' (or used to improve and enhance other more conventional attack vectors).

-• Using AI to enhance security measures: protecting systems against attack where using AI is part of the ‘solution’ or is used to improve and enhance more conventional countermeasures
+3. Using AI to enhance security measures against attack from other things e.g. AI is part of the ‘solution’ (or used to improve and enhance more conventional countermeasures).

 Standards

-A full list of related standards in the public domain is accessible via the ISG SAI committee page.
+A full list of related standards in the public domain is accessible via the TC SAI committee page.

 Future work